cloudcant/Action-Machines/README.md

 ## _Preparation_

 1. Fork This Repo
-2. For ngrok Machines, Add your ngrok authtoken as `NGROK_TOKEN` in the Repository Secrets
+2. For ngrok Connections, Add your ngrok authtoken as `NGROK_TOKEN` aswell as a shell login password as `SSH_PASSWORD` in the Repository Secrets
    > You can find this token here: https://dashboard.ngrok.com/auth/your-authtoken
-3. Add a shell login password as `SSH_PASSWORD` in the Repository Secrets
-4. Go to Actions tab, select the workflow name you want, and run it through `workflow_dispatch` method
+3. Go to Actions tab, select the workflow name you want, and run it through `workflow_dispatch` method
-5. To connect , either connect with ssh through ngrok (if you choose ngrok), ssh through tmate , or through the tmate webshell.
+4. To connect , either connect with ssh through ngrok (if you choose ngrok), ssh through tmate , or through the tmate webshell.
 The connection info will show in the logs.

 ## _ScreenShots_